-BLKNWS defies an easy categorization — Is it an art piece, a media company, a dissident pirate broadcast, a video mixtape, a brand, or what?
-The continually evolving work by the artist and filmmaker Kahlil Joseph has, thus far, only manifested itself IRL: as newsreels prior to summertime film screenings at The Underground Museum and as an install within their bookshop, as an exhibition at the Cantor Arts Center on Stanford University's campus, as a selection in the 2019 Venice Biennale, and as part of an arts festival in Washington, D.C., with large-scale installations inside a gutted warehouse and within the lobby of the Eaton Hotel and, radically enough, mounted on a wall at Lee's Barbershop, a Black-owned establishment in the city's Southeast District.
+BLKNWS defies an easy categorization.
+Is it an art piece, a media company, a dissident pirate broadcast, a video mixtape, a brand, or what?
+The continually evolving work by the artist and filmmaker Kahlil Joseph has, thus far, only manifested itself IRL: as newsreels prior to summertime film screenings at The Underground Museum and as an install within their bookshop, as an exhibition at the Cantor Arts Center on Stanford University's campus, as a selection to the 2019 Venice Biennale, and as part of an arts festival in Washington, D.C., with large-scale installations staged inside a gutted market warehouse and the lobby of the Eaton Hotel and, radically enough, mounted on a wall at Lee's Barbershop, a Black-owned establishment in the city's Southeast District.

 Over the course of the last two years, I’ve had the fortune of being drafted into a dynamic ensemble cast — that at various times has included Amandla Stenberg, Helen Molesworth, Alzo Slade, Hassan Rahim, Sheba Anyanwu, Parallax Post, Darol Olu Kae, Kya Lou, Steven Traylor, and Commonwealth Projects (to name just a few!) — for the realization of Joseph’s expansive BLKNWS project.